exograph/exograph/docs/docs/postgres/customizing-types.md

 Use the `@plural` annotation to deal with type names with irregular pluralization and the `@table` annotation to follow your organization's naming conventions.
 :::

-### Using untracked tables
+### Using unmanaged tables

-Sometimes, you may want to expose a view or a foreign table in your database through Exograph APIs.
-For this purpose, you may use the `tracked=false` attribute of the `@table` annotation.
+Sometimes, you may want to expose a view or a foreign table in your database through Exograph APIs, but not have Exograph manage them for schema migration purposes.
+For this purpose, you may use the `managed=false` attribute of the `@table` annotation.

 Consider the following view: